-Chidorigafuchi is a moat made by blocking the Tsubonezawa River with earthen bridges at Hanzomon Gate and Tavasumon Gate during the expansion of Edo Castle.
-The park is located between Chidorigafuchi and the British Embassy, and has about 170 cherry trees such as the Someiyoshino and Yamazakura cherry trees with flowers that blossom beautifully in the spring.
+Chidorigafuchi is a moat made by blocking the Tsubonezawa River with earthen bridges at Hanzomon Gate and Tayasumon Gate during the expansion of Edo Castle.
+It used to be a long moat, but now it is divided into Hanzo Moat at Daikancho Street.
+The park is located between Hanzo Moat and the British Embassy, and has about 170 cherry trees such as the Someivoshino and Yamazakura cherry trees with flowers that blossom beautifully in the spring.
 It is also a popular spot for strolling.

 Those in wheelchairs can use the walking path.
-However, those in wheelchairs are asked to be careful at the entrance of the park near the Chidorigafuchi Intersection on the northern side because there is a long 8-degree downward slope.
-There are no steps at the entrance by the Chidorigafuchi Intersection on the southern side
+However, those in wheelchairs are asked to be careful at the entrance of the park near the Chidorigafuchi Intersection on the northern side because there is a long downward slope.
+There are no steps at the entrance by the Hanzomon intersection on the south side